jeetsukumaran/Syrupy/README.rst

 Syrupy is a Python script that regularly takes snapshots of the memory and CPU load of one or more running processes, so as to dynamically build up a profile of their usage of system resources.

-Syrupy works by one of two modes.
+Syrupy supports multiple modes.
 In the first (default) mode, it monitors the resource usage of a process resulting from the execution of a user-specified command (which can be any arbitrarily-complex combination of programs and arguments that can be invoked from a shell terminal).
 In the second mode, Syrupy monitors the resource usage of external running processes that meet user-specified criteria: a PID (Process IDentifier) number or a command string matching a regular expression pattern.
+In the third mode, Syrupy monitors top N processes by memory usage.

 In either case, the monitoring of the system resource usage is based on repeated calls to the system command "`ps <http://en.wikipedia.org/wiki/Ps_(Unix)>`_".